KDawg/KATzCool2/README.md

 # RubyMine Support

-I've recently bought RubyMine and have brought over my color theme for PHPStorm into this hot new IDE and added the languages:
+I've recently bought RubyMine and have brought over my color theme for PHPStorm into this hot new IDE adding its languages.

 ## Supported Languages
 * Ruby
+* ERB
+* HAML
+* YAML
 * (all the others above...)

 ## Install Location for OSX
 Typical RubyMine v4.5 location for this file is something like this:
-`/Users/kentabor/Library/Preferences/RubyMine40/colors
+`/Users/kentabor/Library/Preferences/RubyMine40/colors`

 ## Install Location For Windows
-Typical PHPStorm v5 location for this file is something like this `C:\Users\Ken\.RubyMine40\config\colors
+Typical RubyMine v4.5 location for this file is something like this `C:\Users\Ken\.RubyMine40\config\colors`

 # Favorite Fonts